NicMilli/NicMilli/README.md

 ##

 ### 🙋 About Me:
-- 🌱 I’m currently perfecting my React development skills!
+- 🌱 I am an experienced fullsatck developer!
 - 🎓 BS in Chemical Engineering from the University Of California, Davis.
 - 👯 I’m looking to collaborate on any interesting projects!
 See my stack below but I love to learn new languages.
 - 📫 How to reach me: [My website](https://nicholaskmilligan.com/contact)